What to consider when choosing a node

 - It should not alter your requests, for example, changing the operation data before forging it.

-- It should not censor your operations; you want to make sure that your transactions will be broadcasted to the network.
+- It should not censor your operations; you want to know that your operations will reach the network.

 List of community-run nodes

-If a public node is missing, or information is inaccurate, please help us by submitting a pull request on our GitHub page.
+If you are aware of a public node missing from our list, or our information is inaccurate, please help us by submitting an issue or pull request on our GitHub page.